tmarkus/LessCrappyWebOfTrust/README.txt

 === Intro ===

-This is a plugin to transfer Twitter tweets (search requests and user timelines) to the Sone freenet plugin.
+This is a plugin to transfer Twitter tweets (search requests and user timelines) to the Sone freenet plugin [1].
+The obvious usecase is to get access to twitter accounts / tweets  which are locally filtered in the jurisdiction that interested users are in.
+They are thus able to still access these tweets through Freenet's social networking plugin Sone.

 === INSTALL ===